eigen2017/multi_task_learning/README.md

 i printed the units of the last two layers in this version,
 and seeing that the units value are not too large or too small

+it's worthwhile to mention that, i am using adam optimizer, which means it has adventages cause of the momentum and RMS probability mechanism in it.